Information You Should Know

 Students will have an opportunity to get their student ID cards during the Chemistry Department Orientation Program.
 In order to have access to the Chemistry building on evenings and weekends, you will need access placed on your card.
 Please go to room 170 of the International Center to receive your student ID.
-During the schedule time of orientation you will come to room 321, where your ID will be copied and building access will be requested.
+During the schedule time of orientation you will come to room 320, where your ID information will be taken down and building access will be requested.
 This card is needed in order to use campus facilities such as the library, pool and exercise facilities, etc. and to receive student discounts. (http://idoffice.msu.edu)

 Chemistry E-mail Address